-FBI Director Wray, Jim Jordan spar: ‘You’re not taking this seriously enough’
+Wray, Jordan spar at House Judiciary hearing: ‘You’re not taking this seriously enough’

-FBI Director Christopher Wray and Rep. Jim Jordan sparred Wednesday over his response to a heavily critical report by Justice Department Inspector General Micheal Horowitz.
+FBI Director Christopher Wray and Rep. Jim Jordan sparred Wednesday over his response to a heavily critical report by Justice Department Inspector General Michael Horowitz.

 During testimony before the House Judiciary Committee, Mr. Wray said the bureau’s actions to obtain a Foreign Intelligence Surveillance Act (FISA) warrant against former Trump campaign figure Carter Page were “unacceptable” and “cannot be repeated.”